 The 1998 torture and murder of gay student Matthew Shepard in Laramie, Wyoming, was a turning point for gay rights in the United States, prompting outrage, sorrow and activism.
 His murderers were both given consecutive life sentences, although they weren’t charged with a hate crime.

-Aaron McKinney and Russell Henderson were around 21-year-old Shepard’s age when they chatted him up the evening of Oct.
-6 at the Fireside Lounge in Laramie.
-Matthew had just come from a meeting of his college LGBT association, where the group was planning awareness activities, according to the BBC.
+Aaron McKinney and Russell Henderson were around 21-year-old Shepard’s age when they chatted him up the evening of October 6, 1998 at the Fireside Lounge in Laramie.
+Shepard had just come from a meeting of his college LGBT association, where the group was planning awareness activities, according to the BBC.
 McKinney and Henderson pretended to be gay and lured Shepard into McKinney's pickup truck just after midnight, The New York Times reported.
 Shepard was later found, 18 hours after he was attacked, having been beaten into a coma and left hanging in near-freezing temperatures from a wooden fence.
 He was taken to a hospital and never regained consciousness, dying on October 12 from head injuries sustained in the attack.

-“The night I did it, I did have hatred for homosexuals,” McKinney told Pierotti, according to the Denver Post.
-He also admitted that when he and Henderson zeroed in on that night at the Fireside Lounge, they did so because “he was obviously gay.”
+“The night I did it, I did have hatred for homosexuals,” McKinney told Pierotti, according to The Denver Post.
+He also admitted that when he and Henderson zeroed in on Shepard that night at the Fireside Lounge, they did so because “he was obviously gay.”

 “That played a part.
 His weakness.
 His frailty,” McKinney told Pierotti.

 And, in 2018, Albany County Sheriff David O’Malley, who investigated Shepard’s murder 20 years before, shared a letter written to Henderson by McKinney while the two were both awaiting trial.